phuongdao1/deep-learning-notebooks/README.md

 + English to French translator (language-translation) based on learning around 140k translated sentences : This is based on Udacity Deep Learning assignment utilizing RNN seq2seq model.

-+ Sentiment analysis using RNN (sentiment-rnn): implementing two layers RNN model for predicting the sentiment of reviews.
++ Sentiment analysis using RNN (sentiment-rnn): implementing bidirectional RNN model for predicting the sentiment of reviews.